-- The speaker exhorts the white audience to perform a difficult task assigned to them by virtue of their whiteness. - This task will require the best people in white society to go forth to another land, with an entire generation of young men essentially being exiled. - These young men will be made to serve a foreign people they themselves conquered; paradoxically, the young men will have to serve their own unwilling captives. - The young white men will be harnessed like horses awaiting the beck and call of an unreliable, nearly savage people, who have just been captured like prizes in a contest. - These same people are not human adults but both childlike and evil.
+• The speaker exhorts the white audience to share the burden of civilizing mission which has been assigned to them by virtue of their whiteness.

+- This task will require the best people in white society, that is, an entire generation of young men essentially being exiled. - Paradoxically, the young men will have to SERVE the unwilling captives. - The young white men will be harnessed like horses awaiting a call (for help) of an unreliable, nearly savage people. - These same people are not human adults but both childlike and evil.